alanvanrossum/kroket/README.md

 - 1 Oculus Rift connected to a computer
 - 2 friends
 - 2 Android Smartphones with the EscapeApp installed
-- To be ready to laugh
+- To get ready to laugh